Steven Kwan Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 28th in the league with a collective 7.3 strikeouts per nine innings.
+- The 7.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in MLB.

-- The Tigers have a 5.88 team ERA that ranks 29th across all league pitching staffs.
+- The Tigers have the 29th-ranked team ERA across all MLB pitching staffs (5.88).

-- Tigers pitchers combine to give up 25 total home runs at a clip of 1.8 per game (second-most in the league).
+- Tigers pitchers combine to give up the third-most home runs in baseball (25 total, 1.8 per game).

-- Boyd (0-1) takes the mound for the Tigers to make his third start of the season.
+- The Tigers will look to Boyd (0-1) in his third start this season.

-- In his most recent appearance -- out of the bullpen on Saturday -- the lefty threw 2/3 innings against the San Francisco Giants while surrendering hits.
+- In his last time out -- in relief on Saturday -- the left-hander tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.